itai1371/ITAI-1371-ML-Labs/README.md

 - Imported Datasets, cleaned and split them
 - Practiced Training models on Linear and Logistic Regression
 - Understood why each model (Linear/Logistic) is used depending on our goals

+### Module 07
+- Created first Confusion Matrix
+- Dived deeper into the importance of Precision and Recall
+- Generated first Classification Report
+- Performed and understood Cross Validation